 It is vital that all incidents are reported immediately to the ACC to assist in emergency management response.
+A report must be logged for any hazard observed or incident occurring in the terminal, including inside your leased areas.
 A guide on reporting incidents can be found at Appendix A.